geosoft1/template/README.md

 All you need is copy/paste symbols in a new document and arrange them into a topology.
 Also you can add on the plan more details like ip's,connections,sockets,buildings and many more.

 You can draw complex topologies on multiple pages and you can add even a cartridge with designer details for professional drawings.
-An example are on the second page.
+A dummy example is in `` demo.odg `` file.

 Notice that some symbols are composite and may contain more simple symbols grouped.
 Double click on a composite and copy/paste component symbols to your design.
 An example of composite symbol is the router.